FAITH Values

 Setting stretch goals.

 Pursuing goals that you will certainly achieve is boring, and eventually leads to mediocrity.
 This is why we’re aiming high, from the big annual targets all the way to the aspired objectives for the upcoming week.
-Missing a stretch goal can make you feel bad, but it’s much better than missing out on your potentials because you didn’t even try hard in the first place.
+Missing a stretch goal can make you feel bad, but it’s much better than missing out on your potential because you didn’t even try hard in the first place.
 While we are setting stretch goals for ourselves, we never overpromise when it comes to customers (see Integrity: Underpromise, overdeliver).

 We iterate.